 In case you hadn’t noticed, Florida is flooded with Film Festivals (we’ve listed many of them at the end of this article).
 As with everything in life, some are better than others.
-What’s great about most of Festivals is it’s an opportunity to see a film that you may not get a chance to see on the big screen anywhere else.
-We know these films are passion projects and labors of love and the reality is the majority of independent films that are fortunate enough to get distribution end up on TV, DVD or streaming on-line.
-It’s no reflection on the quality of these films.
+What’s great about most Festivals is it’s an opportunity to see a film that you may not get a chance to see on the big screen anywhere else.
+We know these films are passion projects and labors of love and the reality is the majority of independent films that are fortunate enough to get distribution end up on TV, DVD, or also streaming on-line.
+Additionally, it’s no reflection on the quality of these films.
 It’s just a very competitive industry.

-Sylvia Caminer, Rick Springfield, Melanie Lentz-Janney at the 2012 Florida Film Festival, Photo Credit: Lance Turner
+Sylvia Caminer, Rick Springfield, and also Melanie Lentz-Janney at the 2012 Florida Film Festival, Photo Credit: Lance Turner

 Some of our other “Must See” films include:

 - “Borg McEnroe” – A sports drama/psychological thriller that was nominated for nine Swedish Oscars.

 - “Locating Silver Lake” – A competition narrative feature starring Nashville star Aubrey Peeples about a recent college grad who moves to L.A. to work in film.
 Ms. Peeples will also be in attendance.